cloudfoundry/diego-release/examples/aws/README.md

   - `skip-stack` upgrades the BOSH director without affecting the CloudFormation stack.

 - The second argument is the action to take on the BOSH deployment:
-  - `bosh-deploy` uses the BOSH CLI to deploy a new or to re-deploy an existing BOSH director.
+  - `deploy-bosh` uses the BOSH CLI to deploy a new or to re-deploy an existing BOSH director.
-  - `bosh-skip` leaves the existing BOSH deployment unchanged.
+  - `skip-bosh` leaves the existing BOSH director deployment unchanged.

 - The third argument is the **absolute path** to `$BOSH_DEPLOYMENT_DIR`, the local directory containing the bosh-deployment repository.
 - The fourth argument is the **absolute path** to `$DEPLOYMENT_DIR`, the directory containing the configuration files discussed above.